g4rr3tt/siads697-capstone/README.md

 3. [03_network_analysis.ipynb](notebooks/03_network_analysis.ipynb)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1SgRCiBWNVZKtddUtvYJeGxFuJ0hdKoPN?usp=sharing)
 This notebook imports the cleaned data and creates the networks for power plants and substations, and power plants and balancing authorities.
 It also calculates related metrics for degree centrality, betweenness centrality, and clustering coefficients, and combines those with the cleaned data.
+As some of the metrics take a long time to calculate, such as betweeness centrality, pickle files are provided in the [models](models) directory and leveraged by default, although the code to re-run them is avaialble in the notebook and can be uncommented.

 4. [04_electric_disturbance_events.ipynb](notebooks/04_electric_disturbance_events.ipynb)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1N-Pr-oG4TLxdJjTijiuFnTMDd8QI-mzc?usp=sharing)